hexiro/autorequests/README.md

 ## 📅 Planned Features

-* replace hardcoded values with parameters that have default values.
 * detecting base paths (like /api/v1) and setting that in the class constructor. (maybe).

 ## 🐞 Contributing